wp-plugins/text-hover/readme.txt

 = What post fields get handled by this plugin? =

-By default, the plugin filters the post content, post excerpt fields, and widget text.
+By default, the plugin filters the post content, post excerpt fields, widget text, and optionally comments and comment excerpts.
 You can use the 'c2c_text_hover_filters' filter to modify that behavior (see Filters section).

 = How can I get text hover to apply for post titles (or something not processed for text hover by default)? =

 You can add to the list of filters that get processed for text hover terms.
 See the Filters section for an example.

 = Is the plugin case sensitive? =

 By default, yes.
 There is a setting you can change to make it case insensitive.
 Or you can use the 'c2c_text_hover_case_sensitive' filter (see Filters section).
 Note that the option applies to all terms/acronyms.
 If you want to selectively have terms/acronyms be case insensitive, you should leave the case sensitive setting checked and add a listing for each case variation you wish to support.

+= Will all instances of a given term be hovered in a single post? =

+By default, yes.
+There is a setting you can change so that only the first occurrence of the term in the post gets hovered.
+Or if you are a coder, you can use the 'c2c_text_hover_replace_once' filter (see Filters section).

+= Can I style the tooltip? =

+Yes, but only if you have the pretty tooltips enabled (via settings or the filter).
+The class you want to style in your custom CSS is '.text-hover-qtip'.

+= Does this plugin include unit tests? =

+Yes.

 == Filters ==

-The plugin exposes three filters for hooking.
+The plugin exposes five filters for hooking.
 Typically, the code to utilize these hooks would go inside your active theme's functions.php file.
+Bear in mind that all of the features controlled by these filters are configurable via the plugin's settings page.
+These filters are likely only of interest to advanced users able to code.

 = c2c_text_hover_filters (filter) =